FutureMan0/DV2Plex/docs/Upscaling_Profile_Referenz.md

 ## Troubleshooting

-### "Model not found" Fehler
+### "Model not found" Error
-- Stelle sicher, dass das entsprechende Modell im Real-ESRGAN weights-Ordner vorhanden ist
+- Make sure the corresponding model is present in the Real-ESRGAN weights folder
-- RealESRGAN-Modelle liegen in `dv2plex/bin/realesrgan/weights/`
+- RealESRGAN models are located in `dv2plex/bin/realesrgan/weights/`
-- Lade fehlende Modelle von: https://github.com/xinntao/Real-ESRGAN/releases
+- Download missing models from: https://github.com/xinntao/Real-ESRGAN/releases

-### "GPU not available" Fehler
+### "GPU not available" Error
-- Prüfe, ob PyTorch mit CUDA-Support installiert ist
+- Check if PyTorch with CUDA support is installed
-- Real-ESRGAN nutzt PyTorch für GPU-Beschleunigung
+- Real-ESRGAN uses PyTorch for GPU acceleration
-- Fallback auf CPU ist möglich (aber sehr langsam)
+- Fallback to CPU is possible (but very slow)

-### Sehr langsame Verarbeitung
+### Very Slow Processing
-- Prüfe GPU-Auslastung (Task Manager)
+- Check GPU usage (Task Manager)
-- Reduziere Preset (z.B. `veryslow` → `slow`)
+- Reduce preset (e.g., `veryslow` → `slow`)
-- Erhöhe CRF leicht (z.B. `17` → `18`) für kleinere Dateien und schnellere Kompression
+- Increase CRF slightly (e.g., `17` → `18`) for smaller files and faster compression

-### Schlechte Qualität
+### Poor Quality
-- Reduziere CRF (z.B. `20` → `17`)
+- Reduce CRF (e.g., `20` → `17`)
-- Verwende `veryslow` Preset
+- Use `veryslow` preset
-- Stelle sicher, dass das richtige Modell verwendet wird (z.B. `RealESRGAN_x4plus`)
+- Make sure the correct model is used (e.g., `RealESRGAN_x4plus`)